Before Orientation

 Be sure to access your Registration Information Sheet no later than two weeks prior to your orientation session to ensure there are no holds that will prevent you from registering.

 NOTE: Your advising hold will be cleared at orientation.
 Your health hold will be cleared once you have submitted the appropriate documentation.
 If you have an international hold, that will be cleared once you have completed the check-in process with Texas Global.
+If you have a TSI hold, it will be cleared once you have fulfilled the TSI requirement.
 If you have a high school transcript hold, it will not prevent you from registering for classes.